mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 (Number of MPI Tasks) * (Nubmer of Threads) = Total Number of Cores        (1)
 ```

 ???
-Side note: hyperthreads
+"Side note: hyperthreads"
     Assume hyperthread technique is not implemented here.
-If there are two hyerthreads per physical core, the right side the equation should be `2 * (Total Number of Cores)`.
+If there are two hyerthreads per physical core, the right side of the equation should be `2 * (Total Number of Cores)` instead.

 One way to run hybrid progmrams in Slurm jobs is to use the `-n` flag for the number of MPI tasks and the `-c` flag for the number of threads.
 The follwing example shows a job script that runs a program with 2 MPI tasks and 8 threads per task on a node with 16 cores.
 ```